saadalifazaman/saadalifazaman.github.io/_portfolio/01-research-assistant-biofouling-IE-metric.md

 ## The Problem

 Marine biofouling costs the global shipping industry up to **USD 30 billion annually**[(Martinez, 2025)](https://www.worldports.org/the-global-biofouling-challenge-calls-for-new-technology/) in increased fuel consumption and maintenance.
-A single ship with 10% barnacle coverage requires 36% more shaft power — and over 110 million tons of excess CO₂ is emitted annually from hard biofouling.
+A single ship with 10% barnacle coverage requires 36% more shaft power [AB (2025)](https://selektope.com/wp-content/uploads/2025/04/How-much-could-barnacle-biofouling-limit-shippings-decarbonisation.pdf) and over 110 million tons of excess CO₂ [AB (2025)](https://selektope.com/wp-content/uploads/2025/04/How-much-could-barnacle-biofouling-limit-shippings-decarbonisation.pdf) is emitted annually from ships that have hard biofouling on their hulls.
 Automated hull inspection is therefore a critical component of intelligent maritime maintenance.

 The core bottleneck is **data scarcity**.
-Real industrial inspection environments cannot produce thousands of labeled images — collecting and annotating hull imagery is expensive, logistically constrained, and access-restricted.
-Existing augmentation methods (AutoAugment, RandAugment, AugMix, TrivialAugment) optimize transformation selection but share a fundamental assumption: that the joint effect of two augmentations is adequately approximated by their independent contributions, and that applying augmentation A before B is equivalent to applying B before A. **This assumption has never been empirically tested in small-data instance segmentation regimes.**
+Real industrial inspection environments cannot produce thousands of labeled images.
+Because collecting and annotating hull imagery is expensive, logistically constrained, and access-restricted.
+Existing augmentation methods [AutoAugment](https://arxiv.org/abs/1805.09501) (Cubuk et al., 2019), [RandAugment](https://arxiv.org/abs/1909.13719) (Cubuk et al., 2020), [AugMix](https://arxiv.org/abs/1912.02781) (Hendrycks et al., 2019), and [TrivialAugment](https://arxiv.org/abs/2103.10158) (Müller & Hutter, 2021) optimize transformation selection but share a fundamental assumption: that the joint effect of two augmentations is adequately approximated by their independent contributions, and that applying augmentation A before B is equivalent to applying B before A. **This assumption has never been empirically tested in small-data instance segmentation regimes.**

-Without a metric to quantify whether two augmentations together outperform or underperform their individual contributions, practitioners working with fewer than 50 labeled images have no principled basis for pipeline construction — they rely entirely on trial and error.
+Without a metric to quantify whether two augmentations together outperform or underperform their individual contributions, practitioners working with fewer than 50 labeled images have no principled basis for pipeline construction.
+Thus, they rely entirely on trial and error.

 ---